angular/angular/aio/content/tutorial/toh-pt4.md

 The `HeroService.getHeroes` method used to return a `Hero[]`.
 Now it returns an `Observable<Hero[]>`.

-You'll have to adjust to that difference in `HeroesComponent`.
+You need to adjust your application to work with that change to `HeroesComponent`.

-Find the `getHeroes` method and replace it with the following code \(shown side-by-side with the previous version for comparison\)
+Find the `getHeroes` method and replace it with the following code. the new code is shown side-by-side with the current version for comparison.

 <code-tabs>
     <code-pane header="heroes.component.ts (Observable)" path="toh-pt4/src/app/heroes/heroes.component.ts" region="getHeroes"></code-pane>